Advanced Practice Nursing Concentration

 Family Nurse Practitioner Specialization

 The Family Nurse Practitioner is an advanced practice registered nurse who delivers health care to individuals of all ages and their families throughout the lifespan.
 Family Nurse Practitioners serve as primary health care providers in a variety of settings.
 The Family Nurse Practitioner operates in independent and collaborative practices in caring for patients and their families in the community.
 This includes skills in health assessment, diagnosis, health promotion, disease prevention, and management of common acute and chronic illnesses.
-Upon completion of course work student will be eligible for the ANCC credentialing exam and California NP certification.
+Upon completion of course work, students will be eligible to sit for the ANCC credentialing exam.
+After passing the ANCC credentialing exam, students will then be eligible for California NP certification.

 Family Psychiatric Mental Health Nurse Practitioner Specialization

 The Psychiatric-Mental Health Nurse Practitioner is an advance practice registered nurse who focuses clinical practice on individuals, families, or populations across the life span at risk for developing and/or having a diagnosis of psychiatric disorders or mental health problems.
 The Psychiatric-Mental Health Nurse Practitioner is a specialist who provides primary mental health care to patients seeking mental health services in a wide range of settings.
 This includes the assessment diagnosis and management of mental health problems and psychiatric disorders.
-Upon completion of the program students will be eligible for the ANCC credentialing exam and California NP Certification.
+Upon completion of the program, students will be eligible to sit for the ANCC credentialing exam.
+After passing the ANCC credentialing exam, students will then be eligible for California NP certification.